Rishirajbal/Android_App_Teacher_Attendance/README.md

 # Flutter Android App

 This repository contains a Flutter-based Android application project.
-I created this project using a cursor to upload and organize the files — I believe in being transparent about my process, as honesty builds genuine trust and demonstrates my commitment to straightforward problem-solving.
+I created this project using  cursor IDE to upload and organize the files — I believe in being transparent about my process, as honesty builds genuine trust and demonstrates my commitment to straightforward problem-solving.

 ## How to Set Up